Traveling with Small Dogs: Expert Tips

 There are a few extra steps when it comes to making airline reservations when your small dog will be accompanying you on a flight.
 The first step involves booking your own ticket.

-For this step, you can contact an airline directly, access an airline’s website, or use a popular online-based travel service (such as Travelocity.com, Hotwire.com, Orbitz.com, or Kayak.com) to find and book a discounted airline ticket for yourself and the other humans you’ll be traveling with.
+For this step, you can contact an airline directly, access an airline’s website, or use a popular online-based travel service (such as Google Flights, Travelocity.com, Hotwire.com, Orbitz.com, or Kayak.com) to find and book a discounted airline ticket for yourself and the other humans you’ll be traveling with.

 After booking your own airline ticket, obtain the reservation or confirmation number, and then call the airline’s toll-free phone number immediately to explain you’ll be traveling with a small dog in the cabin.
 Depending on the type of aircraft, a limited number of pets are allowed on any given flight (this includes service dogs), so it’s important to make your dog’s reservation as far in advance as possible, especially during peak travel times.

 All airlines now charge a fee to travel with a small dog.
 The fee is charged per flight (on a one-way basis), and varies between airlines.
-This fee is waved for service or therapy dogs with proper documentation.
+This fee is waived for service or therapy dogs with proper documentation.